NeoASJ/Bio-acoustics-/README.md

 This project automates the full workflow end-to-end:

-1. **Training (Python)** — A CNN-based classifier is trained on the **Mandookavani dataset** of Indian frog recordings.
+1. **Training (Python)** — A CNN-based classifier is trained on the **  dataset ** of Indian frog recordings.
 Audio is segmented, features are extracted (MFCCs / mel-spectrograms via `librosa`), and augmented with realistic field noise using `audiomentations`.
 The model is built in TensorFlow/Keras and exported to TFLite.

 2. **Deployment (Arduino)** — The quantized model is packaged via Edge Impulse into an Arduino inference library and flashed onto an **Arduino Nano 33 BLE Sense**, which classifies frog calls in real time on-device — no cloud, no internet, no external compute.